lucregrassi/cair-client-naoqi-2.5/README.md

 This application contains three behaviours:
 * *Wikisearch*: it looks for something on Wikipedia
-* *Translator*: it translates a word or a sentence from English to one of the following languages: Arabic, Brazilian, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Turkish.
+* *Translator*: it translates a word or a sentence from English to one of the following languages: Arabic, Brazilian, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Turkish*.
-_Note: the destination language must be installed on the robot._
 * *Dictionary*: it searches for the definition of a word in the dictionary.
+*_Note: the destination language must be installed on the robot._

 ## Movement
 This application contains four behaviours: